 For those students who are appealing because they have exceeded the maximum timeframe, the appeals committee will consider classes taken toward a second Associate’s degree, transfer credits and developmental courses.

-If a student’s appeal is approved, he/she will be placed on financial aid “Probation”.
-While on Probation, the student may receive financial aid for one payment period.
+If a student’s appeal is approved, they will be placed on Financial Aid Probation/Academic Plan.
+While in this status, the student may receive financial aid for one payment period.
 In order to be eligible for subsequent payment periods, the student must meet the terms of the appeal.
-For all Probation students this includes

-In addition, for students who are on Probation due to the maximum timeframe rule, the student must:
+Additionally, for students who are on Financial Aid Probation due to the maximum timeframe rule (GSAP status), the student must:

 Students who are ineligible can become eligible for financial aid by eliminating all academic deficiencies in their Satisfactory Academic Progress.
 These requirements are: